6 Best Small & Lightweight Chainsaws – Top Picks & Reviews 2023

 We try to have something good to say about every saw in our reviews, but with the Black+Decker LCS1020, we had the opposite problem: how to find something to criticize so it didn’t look too much like we were on their payroll.
 Outside of the hassle of manually oiling the blade, their saw is nearly impossible to dislike.

-Our pick for best value is the WORX WG305.
+Our pick as the best mini chainsaw for the money is the WORX WG305.
 We guarantee you’ll be amazed at how much it can do with only 6.6 pounds of machinery.
 The fair price is a great bonus.

 Lightweight chainsaws can be a vague and even contradictory product category, so we hope we’ve been able to help you find the best small chainsaw for your needs.